Letter 11190

 H2O.
 It is just exaggerated over the internet.
 I think it is just like the "Global Warming" scandal.
 Politicians just trying to get elected.

 The mono- prefix is often dropped for the second-named element if it is the only common compound the elements form.
 Thus referring to H2S as hydrogen monosulfide is much rarer than the name hydrogen sulfide.
 However, since carbon and oxygen can form several compounds (carbon monoxide, carbon dioxide, tricarbon dioxide, and dicarbon monoxide), the mono- prefix is kept, as it is with silicon monoxide and silicon dioxide.
 Indeed, hydrogen and oxygen do form another common compound, H2O2.
-Using prefix nomenclature this compound would be called dihydrogen dioxide—also known as hydrogen peroxide.
+Using prefix nomenclature this compound would be called dihydrogen dioxide, also known as hydrogen peroxide.
 Thus, keeping the mono- in dihydrogen monoxide does serve to distinguish it from another compound.

-Mr. William from Sydney,
+Mr. Williams from Sydney,

 you are missing something..